jsbrunner/bachelor_thesis/README.md

 includes various plotting functions, was particularly used to examine the data

-Data sets are directly loaded from the project's main folder Figures are saved into the subdirectories "plots" and either "ec", "hw", "rt", and "ss" depending on the property depicted
+Data sets are directly loaded from the project's main folder.
+Figures are saved into the subdirectories "plots" and either "ec", "hw", "rt", and "ss" depending on the property depicted